ntustison/PaperANTsX/Text/results.md

 are shown in Figure \ref{fig:rfimportance}.
 Rankings employ "MeanDecreaseAccuracy" which quantifies the decrease in model accuracy based on the exclusion of that variable.
-Additionally, repeatability assessment on the MMRR data set yielded  using ICC valuence s ("average random rater") of 0.99 for both pipelines.
+Additionally, repeatability assessment on the MMRR data set yielded ICC values ("average random rater") of 0.99 for both pipelines.

 \begin{figure}[htb]
   \centering